 OPENING HOURS

-NOAH’S ARK – 10am to 6pm daily but closed on the first and third Wednesday of every month (except public holidays).
+NOAH’S ARK – 10am to 6pm daily.
 Special late closing times may apply on Saturdays and Sundays in December and January.
 Refer to Noah’s Ark website for details.

 NATURE GARDEN (MA WAN PARK) – Monday, Friday and Saturday 1pm to 6pm.
 Tuesdays, Wednesdays, Thursdays, Sundays and public holidays 8am to 6pm.
 (Monday, Friday and Saturday mornings are reserved for pre-booked fee-paying groups for Exploration Activity).
 Closed first, second and third days of Lunar New Year.